lvgl/lvgl/docs/widgets/extra/win.md

 `lv_win_get_header(win)` returns a pointer to the header, `lv_win_get_content(win)` returns a pointer to the content container to which the content of the window can be added.

 ## Events
-No special events are sent by the windows, however events can be added manually to the return value of `lv_win_add_btn_right`.
+No special events are sent by the windows, however events can be added manually to the return value of `lv_win_add_btn`.

 Learn more about [Events](/overview/event).